media-kit/media-kit/README.md

 ### Load external audio track

-The `AudioTrack.external` constructor can be used to load external audio track **with URI**.
+The `AudioTrack.uri` constructor can be used to load external audio track **with URI**.
 The code is easier to understand:

 ```dart
 await player.setAudioTrack(